 Formulate a problem-based question from which students can begin their discussions, reading, and development of an argumentative position.
 Choose or develop a general, though still focused, question that causes students to think about the problem with many directions for argumentation, and that connects to students' backgrounds and interests.
-An example/option for a problem-based question with a political context is:
+An example/option for a problem-based question is: